mykelalvis/FT/Traveller/WORKING/Book 1.md

 Unconscious characters with two characteristics reduced to zero are considered seriously wounded and recover consciousness after three hours.
 Their characteristics remain at the wounded level (or 1, whichever is higher).
-Recovery is dependent on medical attention (a medical facility and an individual with medical3 skill; re- cuperation to full strength without medical attention is not possible).
+Recovery is dependent on medical attention (a medical facility and an individual with medical3 skill; re-cuperation to full strength without medical attention is not possible).

 ##### The Effects Of Characteristics